 In 2004, Navios completed construction of four new cylindrical silos designed specifically to receive Uruguayan commodities.
 Before these silos had been completed, local exporters had booked their total capacity for a period of three years.
 This was the first time in the terminal's history that additional silo capacity was booked before completion of construction.
-As a result of yet further significant new customer demand from companies such as Cargill, Bunge, and Louis Dreyfus, as well as from a number of smaller local grain merchandisers, Navios constructed a new 75,000 ton silo that is the largest in Uruguay and was completed in September 2005.
-This additional silo added approximately 35% to the terminal's existing storage capacity and is serving the increased exports of Uruguayan soybeans.
-The total investment for this project included the new silo, as well as two new truck un-loaders, and new truck weigh scales.
-Of traditional horizontal, concrete construction, the silo design incorporated wall separations, mechanical air ventilation systems as well as a sensitive temperature monitoring equipment.
+As a result of yet further significant new customer demand from companies such as Cargill, Bunge, and Louis Dreyfus, as well as from a number of smaller local grain merchandisers, Navios started construction of a new 75,000 ton silo that, once completed, will be the largest in Uruguay.
+Completion is scheduled for September 2005.
+This additional silo will add approximately 35% to the terminal's existing storage capacity and will service the increased exports of Uruguayan soybeans.
+The total investment for this project includes the new silo, as well as two new truck unloaders, and new truck weigh scales.
+Of traditional horizontal, concrete construction, the silo design incorporates wall separations, mechanical air ventilation systems as well as a sensitive temperature monitoring equipment.